NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

 - ACLs remember nothing and check packets that cross the subnet border inbound and outbound.
 - After a packet has entered a subnet, it must have its permissions evaluated for resources within the subnet, such as EC2 instances.
 ---

 #### Security Groups [↑](#aws-practitioner-essentials)
-- A virtual firewall that controls inbound and outbound traffic for an EC2 instance.
+- A virtual firewall that controls inbound and outbound traffic for an EC2 instance (**instance level**).
 - By default, denies all inbound and outbound traffic.
 Then custom rules are configured to allow certain traffics.
 - Does not allow any IP address by default.